Did you know that almost 97% of ALL the water on the Earth is found in the oceans?

 The world’s oceans are full of fascinating plants and animals that depend on each other to survive.
 Sadly some of the creatures that live in the sea and oceans are in danger because:-

 Pollution – people are polluting the oceans with rubbish and plastics (Rainwater and wind carries plastic waste into streams, rivers and through drains.
 Drains lead to the ocean!)
 In the ocean some of the fishes and other marine animals think the plastic is food and eat it which makes them really sick.

 Overfishing – in some places too many fish are taken out of the sea before they have had time to grow properly and to have families of their own.

 All the pollution in the air is making the oceans warmer which can hurt some of the animals and coral reefs.

-YOU CAN HELP TOCK TAKE CARE OF THE OCEANS BY:
+WHAT YOU CAN DO TO HELP TOCK TAKE CARE OF THE OCEANS:

-- Using reusable drink bottles, containers and bags.
+- Use reusable drink bottles, containers and bags.

 - Always put recycling in the recycle bin.

 - Don’t throw away litter.

 - Use less plastic – a lot of plastic does not get recycled and ends up being swept into the oceans.

 - Ask your family to only buy fish which has been caught in a sustainable way – without damaging the environment.

-- Taking part in a beach clean up with your family or school.
+- Take part in a beach clean up with your family or school.

 Have a go at some of these ocean themed crafts: